 Evening in the Dolomites

 Don’t miss seeing the evening in the Dolomites.
 At the end of a sunny day, the evening sun catches the imposing faces of the mountains and paints them in a pink, rosy hue.
 It’s quite spectacular – and a highlight of cycling in northern Italy.

 Language in the Dolomites

-There is a real mix of ethnic groups and language in the area.
+There is a real mix of ethnic groups and languages in the area.
 It’s quite common to see signs in Italian, German and sometimes Ladin too.
 There’s more information on the reasons for this below.